get-wrecked/medal-developers/api.md

 ## Generate an API Key

-You can generate an API key instantly without approval at [this link](https://developers.medal.tv/v1/generate_key).
+**Generate a key at [this link](https://developers.medal.tv/v1/generate_key)**

 If you want more customized access, you may request so by filling out [this form](https://docs.google.com/forms/d/e/1FAIpQLSeLxbs1UchRGT6Nb6WYD_0gO7821SbRrAnDYjqVOXNrPBrJ4g/viewform
 )

 | Special Acesss | Default      | Description |